secretstartups/handbook/blog/release-posts/index.html.md

 - [Release post item template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post-Item.md)
 - [**Deprecation** MR template](https://gitlab.com/gitlab-org/gitlab/-/tree/master/.gitlab/merge_request_templates/Deprecations.md)

-#### Update the deprecations doc
+#### Update the deprecations and removals docs

-The [deprecations doc](https://docs.gitlab.com/ee/update/deprecations.html) ([source file](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/update/deprecations.md)) is generated from the [deprecations entries](#creating-a-deprecation-entry) in [`data/deprecations` in the `gitlab` project](https://gitlab.com/gitlab-org/gitlab/-/tree/master/data/deprecations).
+The [deprecations](https://docs.gitlab.com/ee/update/deprecations.html) and [removals](https://docs.gitlab.com/ee/update/removals.html) docs are generated with .yml files the data directory of the `gitlab` project.

-This is not an automatic process, so the TW assigned as the reviewer of the deprecation item must locally run a Rake task that updates the doc to include the latest deprecation entries.
-While the author of the deprecations MR is responsible for creating the content, they are not responsible for updating the doc.
+The html pages are not generated automatically.
+The TW assigned as the reviewer of the deprecation or removal item must run a Rake task to compile the documents.
+They can also run a separate task to check that the docs are up to date.

+While the author of the deprecations or removal MR is responsible for creating the content, they are not responsible for updating the doc.
-When the deprecation entry is ready to be merged by the TW, they must:

-1. Check out the MR's branch in the [`gitlab-org/gitlab`](https://gitlab.com/gitlab-org/gitlab) project.
+Updating the docs:

+1. From the command line, navigate to your local clone of the [`gitlab-org/gitlab`](https://gitlab.com/gitlab-org/gitlab) project, and check out the MR's branch.
+1. Compile the deprecation or removals doc with the appropriate command:
+  - `bin/rake gitlab:docs:compile_deprecations`
+  - `bin/rake gitlab:docs:compile_removals`
-1. From the command line (in the branch), run `bin/rake gitlab:docs:compile_deprecations`.
-If you want to double check that it worked, you can run `bin/rake gitlab:docs:check_deprecations` to verify that the doc is up to date.
+1. If needed, you can verify the docs are up to date with:
+  - `bin/rake gitlab:docs:check_deprecations`
+  - `bin/rake gitlab:docs:check_removals`
-1. Commit the updated doc and push the changes.
+1. Commit the updated docs and push the changes.
 1. Set the MR to merge when the pipeline succeeds (or merge if the pipeline is already complete).

-The deprecation MRs must be merged by the 17th.
+Deprecation and removal MRs must be merged by the 17th.
 If merged later, they might miss the code cutoff and won't be included in the self-managed release's docs.

-If a deprecation entry needs to be updated, you can use the same process.
-The PM [updates the deprecation file](#editing-a-deprecation-entry), and the TW reviewer runs the Rake task to update the doc before merge.
+If an entry needs to be edited, [the update process](#editing-a-deprecation-or-removal-entry) is similar.

 If you run into problems running the Rake task, check [the troubleshooting steps](#deprecation-rake-task-troubleshooting).